-IFAL generates most of its revenue through the collection of annual commission and quarterly wrapper fees, which it charges to clients.
-The Company receives administration and management services from IntegraFin Services Limited (ISL), another company in the Group, and pays ISL a monthly service charge for the provision of these services.
-It also acts as the scheme administrator for ILUK and ILInt, and recharges the costs, without a mark-up, as appropriate.
+IFAL generates most of its revenue through the collection of an annual platform change and quarterly wrapper fees, which it charges to clients.
+The Company receives administration and management services from IntegraFin Services Limited ("ISL"), another company in the Group, and pays ISL a monthly service charge for the provision of these services.
+It also acts as the scheme administrator for ILUK and ILInt, and recharges the costs as appropriate.

 The Company's success is measured through the value of the Funds Under Direction (FUD) held in IFAL wrappers on the platform, which is the primary driver of revenue.
-Inflows onto the platform and outflows out of the platform are also key performance metrics, as well as the number of clients and advisers using the platform.
+Inflows onto the platform and outflows off the platform are also key performance metrics, as well as the number of clients and advisers using the platform.